The Swine of Gerasene

 “The Demons and the Swine,” Visoki Dečani, Kosovo, 14th century, Pravoslavie)

-The story of the Swine of Gerasene (Matthew 8:28–34, Mark 5:1–20, and Luke 8:26–39) tells of a man who is possessed by demons and, consequently, has become dangerous to the community, being “so fierce that no one could pass that way” (Matthew 8:28).
+The account of the Swine of Gerasene (Matthew 8:28-34, Mark 5:1-20, and Luke 8:26-39) recalls a man who is possessed by demons and, consequently, has become dangerous to the community.
+He became “so fierce that no one could pass that way” (Matthew 8:28).
 When Jesus is about to expel the evil spirits, they request to be sent into a nearby herd of pigs.
-Jesus gives them permission, and they move into the pigs, who dash into nearby water and drown.
+Jesus gives them permission, and they move to the pigs, who dash into the water and drown.

-The story of the Swine of Gerasene records the miraculous powers of Jesus, affirming that we are right to put our faith in him and spread the Good News.
 New Testament narratives convey this important message in a variety of ways.
-In Matthew 21:18–22 (and Mark 11:12-14 and 20-25, Luke 13:6–9), for example, Jesus withers a fig tree and speaks of throwing mountains into the sea:
+For example, in Matthew 21:18-22 (as in Mark 11:12-14 and 20-25, and in Luke 13:6-9), Jesus withers a fig tree and speaks of throwing mountains into the sea:

 Matthew 21:18-22